 The loan terms include:

-- Two percent interest per annum on the outstanding balance.
+- Zero percent interest per annum on the outstanding balance.

 - Payments are required monthly or need to be made current at the end of each six month period.
 (Contractors are required to report work completed and pay a flat rate per hour or acre).